-On December 8, 2009, the Commonwealth issued general obligation bonds (as Build America Bonds, a program authorized by the federal American Recovery and Reinvestment Act of 2009) in the aggregate principal amount of \$956,450,000 to fund various capital projects throughout the Commonwealth.
+On December 8, 2009, the Commonwealth issued general obligation bonds (as Build America Bonds, a program authorized by the federal American Recovery and Reinvestment Act of 2009) in the aggregate principal amount of \$956.45 million to fund various capital projects throughout the Commonwealth.
 Bond proceeds have been segregated from the General Fund until they are allocated to capital spending that has occurred and initially funded by the General Fund.
+Based on the Secretary of Administration and Finance's bond cap and schedule for the ABP, future new-money capital borrowings in fiscal 2010 will include approximately \$694 million in general obligation bonds and approximately \$360 million in special obligation bonds for the ABP.
 Commercial paper in the aggregate principal amount of \$300 million (as bond anticipation notes) was issued on December 4, 2009 to facilitate the allocation and reimbursement process.
 The commercial paper was repaid by December 14, 2009.
-Commercial paper in the aggregate principal amount of \$130 million (as bond anticipation notes) was issued on December 29, 2009 and is expected to remain outstanding into late February, 2010.
+Commercial paper in the aggregate principal amount of \$130 million (as bond anticipation notes) was issued on December 29, 2009.
+An additional \$150 million in commercial paper (as bond anticipation notes) was issued on March 26, 2010, bringing the total amount of outstanding commercial paper bond anticipation notes to \$280 million.
+The commercial paper is expected to remain outstanding until redemption using bond proceeds in May 2010.

-The next cash flow statement is expected to be released on or about March 5, 2010.
-The Commonwealth expects to file the next cash flow statement with EMMA.
+The next cash flow statement is expected to be released on or about May 28, 2010.

-Overview of Fiscal 2010 Non-Segregated Operating Cash Flow (in millions) (1) (as of December 9, 2009)
+Overview of Fiscal 2010 Non-Segregated Operating Cash Flow (in millions) (1) (as of March 4, 2010)